echicken/spectra-epd/README.md

 bytes comprising the red frame.
 Bit 7 of byte 0 is the top-leftmost pixel of the black frame.
 Bit 0 of byte 14999 is the bottom-rightmost pixel of the black frame.
 Bit 7 of byte 15000 is the top-leftmost pixel of the red frame.
 Bit 0 of byte 29999 is the bottom-rightmost pixel of the red frame.
-I plan on hosting a web page that will let you create a compatible file, so if none of that makes sense, not to worry.

 ```c++
 #include <Arduino.h>